 Little Squalicum Estuary

-Project elements include removing 50 linear feet of shoreline barrier, installing 1.2 acres of saltmarsh and riparian plantings, and enhancing 1.16 acres of forage fish spawning habitat.
-As part of the estuary excavation, the project will improve water quality by removing and disposing of approximately 8,000 CY of contaminated material.
-To facilitate estuary construction, all existing trails will be shifted west to accommodate the estuary footprint, and a new trail network will be installed along with the new pedestrian bridge at the estuary mouth.
+Project elements included removing 50 linear feet of shoreline barrier, installing 1.2 acres of saltmarsh and riparian plantings, and enhancing 1.16 acres of forage fish spawning habitat.
+As part of the estuary excavation, the project improves water quality by removing and disposing of approximately 8,000 CY of contaminated material.
+All of the trails in Little Squalicum Park were shifted west to accommodate the estuary footprint, and a new trail network was installed along with the new pedestrian bridge at the estuary mouth.

 • City of Bellingham